 About Annette K. Baxter Travel Grants

-The Baxter travel grants provide partial travel reimbursement of $300 to student members of the American Studies Association (by the February 1 deadline for submission of proposals) who will travel to the upcoming convention in order to present a paper on the annual meeting program.
+The Baxter travel grants provide partial travel reimbursement to student members of the American Studies Association (by the February 1 deadline for submission of proposals) who will travel to the upcoming convention in order to present a paper on the annual meeting program.
+For 2022, we are increasing the amount of maximum requests from $300 to $400.
 The ASA will also reimburse the recipients of the Baxter Grants for their conference registration fee.
 The ASA is particularly concerned with helping students who have no support for convention attendance from their institutions or other sources, who incur substantial costs for travel to and from the convention, and who have not received travel reimbursement from the ASA in a prior year.

 How to Apply